What is the creatine kinase test?

 Why is this test done?

-The CK test can show if muscles have been injured.
-It also gives an idea of how bad the injury is, when it happened, and whether it is healing.
+The CK test may be done to check for muscle injury.
+It can give an idea of how bad the injury is, when it happened, and whether it is healing.
+Other blood tests may be needed to find which area has been injured.

 The test may be done to: